nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list clients
-2. AddressBook shows a list of clients
-3. User requests to record a payment by providing the client’s name, phone number, and amount paid.
+1. User requests to record a payment and inputs client's details.
-4. AddressBook validates the input.
-5. AddressBook records the payment.
+2. HealthConnect displays the payment due.

     Use case ends.

 **Extensions**

-* 4a.
-Invalid Input Format
+* 1a.
+HealthConnect detects an error in the command format.
-    * 4a1.
-AddressBook shows an error message.
+    * 1a1.
+HealthConnect shows an error message.

       Use case ends.

-* 4b.
-Name and Phone Number mismatch
+* 1b.
+HealthConnect detects a duplicate person entry.
+    * 1b1.
+HealthConnect shows an error message.
+    * 1b2.
+HealthConnect requests for correct data.
+    * 1b3.
+User enters new data.

+      Steps 1b1-1b3 are repeated until a unique person is found from details in input.

+      Use case resumes from step 2.

+* 1c.
+HealthConnect detects non-existent client.
-    * 4b1.
-AddressBook shows an error message.
+    * 1c1.
+HealthConnect shows an error message.

       Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements